ssenti/class101/README.md

-# User Features That Contribute The Most To Their Repurchase Rate
+# Data Analysis Report: User Features That Contribute The Most To Their Repurchase Rate

 Crimson Kim Minerva Capstone Project X Class101